1. It will help you to talk about how you're really feeling and about what's going on for you

 How long is a session and how many sessions will I need?

 Attendance is normally weekly.
-Zoom, phone and Walk and Talk sessions each last 60 minutes.
+Zoom and phone sessions each last 50 minutes.
 The amount of sessions that you will need depends entirely on the individual; some people find that four sessions is enough, whereas other people may take longer.
-Either way, I will continue to listen and work with you for as long as it takes until you start to feel better.
+Either way, I will continue to listen and work with you for as long as you want me to.

 Where do the sessions take place?